Single Sign-On (SSO)

 Click "Add Provider"

-Choose a provider template (Google Workspace, Microsoft Entra ID) or select "Custom OIDC Provider" for other identity providers.
+Choose a template (Google Workspace, Microsoft Entra ID, Okta) or pick "Custom OIDC Provider" for anything else.

 -